sympmarc/SPWidgets/README.md

 -   MIT http://www.opensource.org/licenses/mit-license.php
 -   GPL http://www.opensource.org/licenses/gpl-license.php

-User can pick whichever one applies best for their project and doesn’t not have to contact me.
+User can pick whichever one applies best for their project and doesnâ€™t not have to contact me.

 Contributions